Skip to content

 Exercise 9 - In-place Arithmetics

-This exercise uses numeric quantum variables that represent fixed-point reals.
+This exercise uses quantum numeric variables that represent fixed-point reals.

 See numeric assignment.